papistan/Scoutr/README.md

 - Nicholas Kaser
 - Jun Ota (team planning and pitch design)

-# Problem
-Have you ever been to a new place and felt overwhelmed or unsure of where to visit or eat.
-Perhaps you will be traveling and want to check out the hotels in a certain area, or maybe you'd just like to plan a day out and you're curious about what's in he neighborhood you're visiting.
-Well not to worry...
-Scoutr is here to help.

-# Solution
 Scoutr encourages fun and efficient exploration of locations.
-It searches by city and neighborhood presenting the user with a series of photos to swipe through working much like the popular dating app Tindr.
+It searches by city and neighborhood presenting the user with a series of photos to swipe through working much like the popular dating app Tinder.
 The app then builds a list of liked locations.
 From the list, users are able to get more details on a location, delete a location, or text the list to a friend so they can share excursion plans.
 Users are also able to build categorized lists to serve a specific purpose, like  finding all the hotels in a particular neighborhood.
 They could also plan a day trip starting with a cafe, then going for a walk in the park, and ending the night over cocktails.

 ## How it Works